 Runner-Up, Best Overall: Andis 1875-Watt Fold-N-Go Ionic Hair Dryer

 Going on vacation without your hair dryer can be like traveling without shampoo or face wash: it’s always a gamble.
 Just to be on the safe side, bring along the Andis 1875-Watt Fold-N-Go Ionic Hair Dryer, which, while small, still packs the same mighty punch as a full-sized professional hair dryer.
-This high-quality dryer has three heat/air speeds so that you can use to fully customize your look, in addition to a retractable cord and folding handle for easy, compact storage.
+This high-quality dryer has three heat/air speeds you can use to fully customize your look, in addition to a retractable cord and folding handle for easy, compact storage.
 There’s also an included concentrator that controls the location of the flow of air to a specific area, which makes drying your hair a quick, efficient process.
-Traveling can definitely wreak havoc on your mane, but the Andis dryer is the perfect on-the-go tool for diffusing frizz, neutralizing static, and boosting shine, thanks to its ceramic drying technology and sleek, portable size.
+Traveling can definitely wreak havoc on your mane, but the Andis hair dryer is the perfect on-the-go tool for diffusing frizz, neutralizing static, and boosting shine, thanks to its ceramic drying technology and sleek, portable size.
 Boasting 1875 watts and 125 volts, the Andis Fold-N-Go Ionic Hair Dryer has the power of a full-sized dryer, which is why it’s such a popular pick.

 Help increase shine and reduce frizz with the Remington Compact Ionic Travel Hair Dryer, which features 1876 watts of power and ionic conditioning, so you can achieve great volume, a silky sheen, and fully tamed locks, whether you’re in for a 12-hour transatlantic flight or just a quick weekend away.
-This is a fantastic go-to hair dryer if you’re on a budget or simply don’t want to spend a fortune on a fancy-pants dryer since it’s affordably priced but doesn’t skimp on any must-have features.
+This is a fantastic go-to hair dryer if you’re on a budget or simply don’t want to spend a fortune on a fancy dryer since it’s affordably priced but doesn’t skimp on any must-have features.
 It has three two-speed heat settings, along with a cool shot button and an energy-saving eco setting option if you’d prefer to conserve energy while still effectively drying your hair.

 Products We Tested